Victoria Cross for Australia: Mark Donaldson

 The first Victoria Cross for Australia was awarded to Trooper Mark Donaldson of the Special Air Service Regiment by Governor-General Quentin Bryce at Government House, Canberra, on 16 January 2009.
 On 2 September 2008, Donaldson rescued an interpreter under heavy enemy fire in Oruzgan province during Operation Slipper, the Australian contribution to the War in Afghanistan.

 Ben Roberts-Smith

 Corporal Ben Roberts-Smith MG of the Special Air Service Regiment was awarded the second Victoria Cross for Australia on 23 January 2011.
 Corporal Roberts-Smith was awarded the medal for single-handedly charging and destroying two Taliban machine gun positions during the Shah Wali Kot Offensive in Afghanistan on 11 June 2010.
 This act has been described as similar to that of Edward Kenna VC.
 Corporal Roberts-Smith had previously been awarded a Medal for Gallantry in 2006, and upon receiving the VC became the most highly decorated serving member of the Australian Defence Force.

+In 2020, it was reported that Roberts-Smith had offered his Victoria Cross as collateral for a loan from Australian businessman Kerry Stokes to help fund Roberts-Smith's then-ongoing defamation case.
+In that case in 2023, Roberts-Smith was found to have committed war crimes in Afghanistan in a court judgment (upheld on appeal), according to the civil standard of proof.